 The data are provided with Universal Transverse Mercator (UTM) eastings and northings.
 Easting and northing values are in UTM zones 6, 7, and 8.
 Geoid values are not included.

-These data were collected as part of NASA Operation IceBridge funded campaigns from 19 August 2009 to the present.
+These data were collected as part of NASA Operation IceBridge funded campaigns from 19 August 2009 to 21 August 2016.

 IceBridge campaigns are conducted on an annual repeating basis.
 Alaska campaigns are conducted during May, June, July, August, and September.